-Dr. Acheson graduated from The University of Toronto in 1880 with his B.A.
-He became a science teacher at the Toronto Collegiate Institute for 1 year.
+Dr. Acheson graduated in Arts The University of Toronto in 1880.
+He received the gold medal in natural sciences.
+Dr. Acheson became a science teacher at the Toronto Collegiate Institute for 1 year.
 He continued his education and achieved his M.A. in 1883 and graduated from The University of Toronto Faculty of Medicine with honors in 1887.
 Following his graduation, Dr. Acheson served as House Surgeon at Toronto General Hospital.
 He was appointed to the Examining Board of the Ontario Medical Council in 1888.
 He also lectured in pathology at Toronto Women’s College.
 He served as a member of the Board of Examiners for the College of Physicians and Surgeons.

 Dr. Acheson married Louisa Mary Phymister on the 3rd of December, 1890 in Westmount, Quebec.
 Mrs. Acheson was born in Quebec on the 9th of March, 1866, the second of 4 children to James Phymister and the former Mary Taylor.
 Her father was a bookkeeper and her siblings were; Agnes, William and Isabel.

-Dr. Acheson died on the 26th of November, 1929.
+Dr. Acheson died at the Hamilton General Hospital on the 26th of November, 1929.
 Mrs. Acheson died in Hamilton on the 6th of October, 1942.
 Dr. and Mrs. Acheson are buried at Mountview Cemetery, 80 Blenheim Road in Cambridge (formerly Galt) Ontario.